calaldees/TeachProgramming/book/README.md

     * >  As a subject that is often considered vocational in nature, computing students also need to demonstrate standard skills of employability, which lacks an overall infrastructure (Fincher & Finlay, Reference Fincher and Finlay2016)
     * > “The spirit and style of student assessment defines the de facto curriculum.”
 Rowntree (Reference Rowntree1977)

-Concept: "Localised assessment" combined with "authentic assessment"
+Concept: "Localized assessment"(traditional) combined with "authentic assessment" (wider+real)